ASA2020: How to Live Through a Pandemic

 This online plenary event will gather perspectives and theories from Social Anthropology broadly defined, and contributions will be considered for publication in the ASA edited monograph series.

 The conference will be organised into 4 one-hour sessions, with three speakers in each session.
-Discussion will continue through dedicated email discussion threads in the two weeks following the event.
-Preferences for diverse presentation options will be considered.
+The sessions will be at 9-10.15, 10.30-11.30, 1-2, 2.30-3.30 - British Summer Time (UTC=1).
+The event will take place in Zoom, but discussion will continue through online commenting on the panel page in the two weeks following the event.

-Speakers will be invited to share a short draft paper (max 4000 words) with the other speakers on their panel by September 1st.
+Speakers have been invited to share a short draft paper (max 4000 words) with the other speakers on their panel by September 1st.